 SILVER AND GOLD: SMOKE, SHADED AND TIPPED CATS

-Smoke, shaded and tipped are all forms of tipped colouration - the colour is restricted to the hair tip while the shaft is either white/ivory (silver series) or golden (golden series).
-Shading causes the normally yellow-brown agouti band to be both lighter in colour and wider, starting closer to the root and ending nearer the hair tip than in tabby cats.
+Smoke, shaded and tipped are due to the inhibitor gene (silver-restriction).
+This gene restricts the colour to the hair tip while the shaft is either white/ivory (silver series) or golden (golden series).
+Tipping/shading causes the normally yellow-brown agouti band to be both lighter in colour and wider, starting closer to the root and ending nearer the hair tip than in tabby cats.
 The tipping colour is known as the top-colour, while the pale colour of the hair shaft is known as the undercolour.
 These patterns are most striking on the eumelanistic colours (black, blue, chocolate, cinnamon, lilac), because of the contrast between pattern colour or top-colour and the background or undercolour.
 Shading and silver also occurs in reds and creams which are sometimes termed cameos.

-Chinchilla (also known as "shell") is the lightest tipping.
-Here, only the hair tip is coloured and the hair shaft is silver.
+Chinchilla, or Tipped (sometimes known as "shell") is the lightest degree of tipping.
+In this case, only the hair tip is coloured while the hair shaft is silver.
 This gives the cat a sparkling appearance.
 For many cat fanciers, the Chinchilla Persian Longhair (Silver Chinchilla) is the epitome of the tipped cats.
 It has black tipped fur on a white undercolour.
 The best known shorthaired equivalent is the Burmilla, part of the Asian group.
 Because Chinchilla cats are genetically tabby, faint tabby markings can sometimes be seen on kittens.
-In shorthairs, this pattern is known as "tipped".
+In shorthairs, the chinchilla pattern is known as "tipped".
+These should have pink nose leather.

 Smoke is heaviest degree of tipping.
+Unlike tipped and shaded cats, smoke cats are genetically solid colour, not tabby, cats.
 The pale undercolour is reduced to a small band near the hair root.
 A smoke longhair often appears to be solid coloured with a pale ruff or frill.
 In shorthairs, smoke varieties appear solid colour until the coat is parted or the cat is in motion, exposing the undercolour.
+The width of the silver undercolour is variable, resulting in lighter and darker smokes, but show standards set out clear definitions of the degree of colour permitted on a show-quality smokes.
+Smoke cats have coloured nose leather.

-In genetic terms, the silver tabby is identical to the silver undercoated cats but the pattern is dissipated due to the restriction of pigment to the tips of the hairs.
+In genetic terms, the silver tabby is identical to the tipped and shaded silver cats but the pattern is diffused because pigment is restricted to the tips of the hairs.
 Silver tabbies occur in ticked, classic, mackerel and spotted patterns which are described in Striped and Spotted Cats.

-In the 1990s, breeders were concerned that Chinchilla cats were becoming ultra-typed like other Persians.
-Traditionally, the Chinchilla retained the longer muzzle.
-In America this resulted in a new breed classification, the Sterling, for the traditional-type Chinchillas.
-Older-style Chinchillas are more popular with members of the public, but the showbench Chinchilla seems to be moving inexorably towards the squashed-in look of other Persians.
+By the 1990s, breeders were becoming concerned that Chinchilla cats were following the ultra-type route taken by other Persians.
+Traditionally, the Chinchilla had retained the longer muzzle.
+In America this temporarily resulted in a new breed classification, the Sterling, for the traditional-type Chinchillas.
+Older-style Chinchillas remain more popular with members of the public, but the showbench Chinchilla has moved inexorably towards the squashed-in look of other Persians.
 Outcrossing to other, already ultra-typed, Persian varieties is losing the old Chinchilla look.
 The photos below show cats of both types.

 The Burmilla is a tipped silver cat of Asian/European Burmese type.
 Burmillas arose in 1981 as a result of an accidental mating of a lilac Burmese female and a Chinchilla male.
 This produced four Black Shaded Silver kittens of Burmese type and with a short, dense coat.
 The following year, there was a planned mating of a Blue Burmese female with the same Chinchilla male.
 These were the founding cats of the Burmilla variety although there have been a number of Burmese-to-Chinchilla matings since then in order to widen the gene pool.
 The Burmilla was recognised by FIFe in 1994.
-Although a relatively young breed, it is already extremely popular.
 In addition to the Burmilla there are also Asian Smoked and Asian Shaded Silver cats in a variety of different top colours.
+These are all bred in both shorthair and longhair forms.

-A slightly different form of tipped fur is found in the Chausie, a breed derived from hybridising F chaus (Jungle Cat) with the domestic cat.
-Black Chausies with silver tipped fur occur and this is belived to be a form of black agouti rather than smoke/shaded or chinchila.
+Finally, there is a different form of tipped fur found in the Chausie, a breed derived from hybridising F chaus (Jungle Cat) with the domestic cat.
+Black Chausies with silver tipped fur (grizzle) occur; this is looks like a reversed chinchilla, but apperas to be a form of black agouti inherited from F chaus.

 THE EARLY COLOURS